Solutions of the Bogomolny Equation on R^3 with Certain Type of Knot Singularity I: Abstract

+More that two years after the author put the first edition of this paper on arxiv, the author decided to re-write it completely.
+The newer version differs from the older version in the following aspects:

+\begin{itemize} \item Many notations are modified and many arguments are simplified.
+The author hopes the new edition is much easier to read. \item To establish a Fredholm theory, in the old version of this paper, we have assumed that the monodromy $\gamma \in (0, \dfrac{1}{8}) \cup (\dfrac{3}{8}, \dfrac{1}{2})$ due to technical difficulties.
+In the new version, the technical difficulty is resolved and the new assumption is $\gamma \neq \dfrac{1}{4}$.
+The case $\gamma = \dfrac{1}{4}$ is different in an essential way.
+The author hopes to address the case when $\gamma = \dfrac{1}{4}$ in a future paper. \item More details on the regularity theory are added, both near the knot and approaching infinity. \item More studies on the asymptotic behaviors of a solution near the knot and approaching infinity are added. \end{itemize}

-\textbf{Acknowledgements} I would like to express my deep gratitude to Professor C.Taubes for his patient guidance, enthusiastic encouragement and useful critiques of this research work.
+\textbf{Acknowledgements} I would like to express my deep gratitude to professor C.Taubes for his patient guidance, enthusiastic encouragement and useful critiques of this research work.
 I also want to thank Boyu Zhang, Siqi He and Donghao Wang for many helpful discussions.
+For the second edition, I also owe professor R. Mazzeo a lot for introducing his theory about elliptic edge operators to me and kindly encouraging and supporting me all the time.\\